AbiVavilala/Falsk-Applicqation/README.md

-# Falsk-Applicqation
-My first Flask Application
+#  Deploying Flask Application on AWS EC2 with Load Balancer, RDS MySQL, and Route 53